Connecticut Protective Order Arrests

 What Information Is Needed to Make an Arrest for Violating a Protective Order?

 To initiate arrests for suspected Connecticut protection order violation, the police just need probable cause, so a reasonable suspicion that a crime has been committed.
 Reasonable suspicion can be challenged in court if there was some evidence obtained in violation of the constitution or if the police officers could actually not have enough evidence to constitute probable cause.

 The police do not need a warrant to perform an arrest for suspected protection order violation if they, for example, see two people together who are not supposed to be together, they can immediately effectuate an arrest that the person is prohibited from being with the other person.

-Strict Liability for Protective Order Violations
+Is There Strict Liability for Protective Order Violations?

 Typically, there is strict liability for protection order violations.
 If someone is not allowed to contact someone and they accidentally call them, even if it is not on purpose, they can still be prosecuted for a violation of a protective order.
 The types of contacts that would constitute a breach would depend on the specifics of the protective order itself.
 For example, if they are allowed to have no contact at all and the defendant called them or approached them in person, those could be violations.

-Value of a Connecticut Protective Order Lawyer
+Value of a Connecticut Protective Order Attorney

 A person who is arrested or suspected of violating a protective order should definitely get in touch with an experienced protective order or domestic violence lawyer as soon as possible.
 They are going to have an arraignment the next business day, so it is important to do that sooner or later.
 A seasoned attorney could be an invaluable asset following Connecticut protective order arrests and could guide an individual through the hearing process.